NikDev345/NLP_generalizer/README.md

 </div>
 📄 License

-This project is open-source and available for educational and personal use
+Open-source and available for educational and personal use.